Toxic Substances Hydrology Program

 Laboratory study shows that uptake and elimination of selected pharmaceuticals in bluegills is rapid indicating that persistence is likely to be lowScience Feature

 Scientists optimized existing endocrine active chemical screening tests to improve their precision, accuracy, and ability to timelinessScience Feature

 Programs L2 Landing Page

 Toxic Substances Hydrology Program scientists develop and apply advanced analytical methods, field investigations, laboratory studies, and modeling capabilities to understand sources, movement, and exposure pathways of chemical and microbial contaminants in the environment.
-They work jointly with Contaminant Biology Program Scientists who can then determine if the contaminants pose a health risk.
+They work jointly with Contaminant Biology Program Scientists who then determine the toxicity and effects of contaminants.